SD › Best Time to Visit Turkey

-Best Time for Shopping: Istanbul in particular is a popular shopping destination with its open-air markets, chic boutiques and bazaars, including the incredible maze of stalls in the Spice Bazaar.
+- Best Time for Shopping: Istanbul, in particular, is a popular shopping destination with its open-air markets, chic boutiques, and bazaars, including the incredible maze of stalls in the Spice Bazaar.
 The Grand Bazaar covers 60 streets with some 5,000 shops known for its carpets, hand-painted ceramics, antiques, jewelry and spices.
-Autumn is the best time for bargains, when vendors don’t have as many customers as they did in the summer.
+Autumn is the best time for bargains when vendors don’t have as many customers as they did in the summer.
 Shopping early in the morning or just before closing is usually the best way to get a good bargain.
-Stores in general tends to have both winter and summer sales, with winter sales starting in the period just before Christmas through early January, continuing until inventory is depleted.
+Stores, in general, tend to have both winter and summer sales, with winter sales starting in the period just before Christmas through early January, continuing until inventory is depleted.
 Summer sales usually start around the first week of July.

-High Season: (May through September) The hot and dry months are high season, falling mostly in summer, though part of late spring as well.
-July and August are the peak of hot season.
+- High Season (May through September): The hot and dry months are high season, falling mostly in summer, though part of late spring as well.
+July and August are the peak of the hot season.
 This is when the weather temperatures are often in the 30s°C and can even reach 40°C or higher.
 While it’s a wonderful time for enjoying alfresco meals and taking advantage of the beaches, the crowds will be thick and lines the longest of the year.
 Accommodation rates and airfare are at their highest too.
 Within high season, September is my favorite time to visit.

 Turkey Weather by Month